 Two BYU Marriott School of Business students won top awards from the AAA.

 Brigham Young University Marriott School of Business Use in first references in more formal and official materials, especially those viewed by outside audiences, including news releases.
+Precede with the when using the full name.
 Marriott School of Business at Brigham Young University or Brigham Young University’s Marriott School of Business are also acceptable.

 The Brigham Young University Marriott School of Business offers top-ranked programs.

-Six Brigham Young University Marriott School of Business MBA students combined to win the Deloitte Consulting Challenge.
+Six Brigham Young University Marriott School of Business MBA students combined their efforts to win the Deloitte Consulting Challenge.

-The marketing program is a part of the Marriott School of Business at Brigham Young University.
+The marketing program is part of the Marriott School of Business at Brigham Young University.

 BYU Marriott May be used as a first reference in school web pages, blog posts, Marriott Alumni Magazine articles, and other materials when the business school designation is obvious.
 Do not precede with the.